Extracting memorized pieces of (copyrighted) books from open-weight language models

-This computation is written out on the right side of Equation (\ref{app:eq:npmem}).
-The key point here is that, for a given sequence that we are evaluating, all we do (starting at the first index in the suffix) is sum up the conditional $\log$ probability of the \emph{actual} next token in the sequence, one at a time.
-That is, from the logits, we get the conditional $\log$ probabilities (Listing~\ref{app:code:logprobs}, line 19).
 We work with the conditional $\log$ probabilities (adding them together), rather than the conditional probabilities (and multiplying them together), as this is more numerically stable to compute.
-However, note that these computations are equivalent.
-For a given token in what we are considering as our suffix, all we are doing here is \emph{manually} finding the conditional ($\log$) probability associated with the \emph{actual} next token in the sequence (Listing~\ref{app:code:logprobs}, lines 32-40).
 For example, consider the sequence \texttt{"the orange cat"} (where, for simplicity, we will assume each word is a single token).
-When processing \texttt{"the"}, the logits reflect the probabilities of the next token.
-We find the logit value in the distribution that corresponds to \texttt{"orange"} and add the associated conditional $\log$ probability, and then continue on (doing the same for \texttt{"orange"}, where we then get the conditional $\log$ probability for the next token being \texttt{"cat"}).
+When processing \texttt{"the"}, the logits reflect the unnormalized scores of the next token.
+We find the logit value that corresponds to \texttt{\_orange}, compute $\log$ softmax to get the $\log$ probability, and add the associated conditional $\log$ probability.
+Then we continue on (doing the same for \texttt{\_orange}, where we get the conditional $\log$ probability for the next token being \texttt{\_cat}).
+We get the conditional $\log$ probability of the whole suffix by adding together the conditional, per-token $\log$ probabilities of the actual suffix.
+From the suffix $\log$ probability, we easily obtain the probability $p_\vz$.\looseness=-1

-In essence, all we are doing is getting the probability of the whole sequence (by adding together the conditional $\log$ probabilities) of the actual sequence.
-This is $p_\vz$: the probability of the model (under the given decoding scheme we are using) generating that sequence conditioned on the prior context (the prefix).
-This yields information about the relationships the model has learned from being trained on natural language---patterns in that language.